MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsExStorageNotification.md

 ```

 ### -HostNameStorageService
-**Below Content Applies To:** Lync Server 2013

-Fully qualified domain name of the server where the Lync Server Storage Service is running.
-This parameter is required if the Binding is set to NetTCP.

-**Below Content Applies To:** Skype for Business Server 2015

-Fully qualified domain name of the server where the Skype for Business Server 2015 Storage Service is running.
+Fully qualified domain name of the server where the Skype for Business Server Storage Service is running.
 This parameter is required if the Binding is set to NetTCP.

 ```yaml